Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit: Conclusion

 \section{Conclusion}

 Optimizing pickup windows during day-ahead trip booking can be crucial for offline VRPs (e.g., paratransit service applications).
 In this paper, we propose a novel problem formulation to capture offline VRPs with online bookings.
 We also introduce a novel computational approach that combines a learning-based policy with an anytime algorithm.
-Based on experiments with real-world paratransit data, we observe a significant reduction in costs due selecting pickup windows using our decision policy instead na\"ive selection.
+Based on experiments with real-world paratransit data from CARTA, the public transit agency of Chattanooga, TN, we observe a significant reduction in costs due to selecting pickup windows using our decision policy instead of na\"ive selection.
 Further, our experiments also show a reduction of 14 - 18\% in costs due to using our policy in tandem with an anytime algorithm instead of using the policy by itself.